dougsweetser/Q/docs/EM/EM_invariants.md

 The electric and magentic fields can be written in terms of differential operators acting on a potential.
 Form the product:

-![The differential times the potential A equals the time derivative, Del times phi A equals the time derivative of phi minus the divergence of A, the time derivative of A plus the gradient of phi plus the curl of A](../images/EM/EM_invariants/DA.png)
+![The conjugate of the differential times the potential A equals the time derivative, minus Del times phi A equals the time derivative of phi plus the divergence of A, the time derivative of A minus the gradient of phi minus the curl of A](../images/EM/EM_invariants/DA.png)

 The first term is a gauge term.
 EM has gauge symmetry.
+If this particular gauge is set to zero, it is called the Lorenz gauge.

+Why was the conjugate taken of the differential operator?
+A differential element is like multiply by the inverse of really small numbers.
+Getting an inverse with quaternions uses the conjugate operator.

-Set this to zero in a way that assures that no matter what gauge we pick - terms involving the time derivative of phi or divergence of A - the other terms are unchanged.
+With quaternions, it is simple to assure any gauge choice works.
+Set the first term equal to zero in a way that assures that no matter what gauge we pick - terms involving the time derivative of phi or divergence of A - the other terms are unchanged.

 ![One half Del times A minus the conjugate of Del times A equals zero the time derivative of A plus the gradient of phi plus the curl of